-Suicidal ideation and attempts 17 to 23% (Lunsky, 2004)
+- Suicidal ideation and attempts 17 to 23% (Lunsky, 2004) - Sample of 42 adolescents with mild MR showed 38% thought about killing themselves while nearly 5% wanted to (McCall, 2006)

-Sample of 42 adolescents with mild MR showed 38% thought about killing themselves while nearly 5% wanted to do it (McCall, 2006)
+A Review of Suicidality in I/DD

-A Review of Suicidality in Persons with Intellectual Disability (Merrick, Merrick & Lunsky, 2006)
+(Merrick, Merrick & Lunsky, 2006)

-Only two studies had systematically examined differences between suicidal and non-suicidal individuals with ID with regard to risk factors.
+- Only two studies had systematically examined differences between suicidal and non-suicidal individuals with ID with regard to risk factors. - Limited research on intervention in the I/DD population - Professionals should consider risk factors for suicide w/I/DD - Intervene when suicidal risk/behavior is found.

-Limited research on intervention for suicidal behavior in the ID population, but professionals should consider risk factors for suicide in this population and intervene when suicidal risk/behavior is found.
 Risk Factors for I/DD